Skip to main content

 When we sing “Dayenu” (“It would have been enough”) during the Passover Seder, we're singing about Torah, Shabbat and freedom.
 In this story, we notice so many more things to be feel grateful for as we enjoy the springtime pleasures of Passover.

-Editor’s note: This article was originally published in March 2020, and updated in March 2023.
+Editor’s note: This article was originally published several years ago and was most recently updated with new information and images in 2024.